ibexa/graphql/doc/domain_schema.md

 ### Custom Field Types

-Fields values are handled by the `AddFieldValueToDomainContent` content domain schema worker.
+Fields values are handled by the `AddFieldValueToItem` content domain schema worker.
 It uses Field Value Builders (instances of `Schema\Domain\Content\FieldValueBuilder\FieldValueBuilder`) to generate the type and resolution for each field.

 Basic field types are handled by the `BaseFieldValueBuilder`.
 It maps each fieldtype, using its identifier, to either a type, or a type and a resolver.
 For the time being, it can not be customized.